Jaika1/Networking-Library/README.md

 # Jaika★'s Networking Library
-A UDP-based networking library based on the client-server model which has been designed to be as easy-to-use as is possible, while also targeting .NET Standard 2.0 by default to enable compatability with the Unity engine by simply dragging the assembly into the assets folder.
-The library also includes a basic handshake stage involving a pre-defined 'secret' known by both the server and client.
+A UDP/IP networking library based on the client-server model which has been designed to be as easy-to-use as is possible, while also targeting .NET Standard 2.0 by default to enable compatability with the Unity engine by simply dragging the assembly into the assets folder.
+The library also includes a basic handshake stage involving a pre-defined 'secret' known by both client and server, along with the ability to send unordered, self-recovering packets (Also known as "reliable UDP", [explained here](#using-reliable-packets)).

 ## Examples and How-To
 The examples provided below should give you all the basic information you'll need to implement the library.
-Every type that you should need access to from this library can be found within the `NetworkingLibrary` namespace, with a reference to `System.Reflection` being required for setup, and `System.Net` for any scenario where you aren't testing on a single machine.
+Every type that you should need access to from this library can be found within the `Jaika1.Networking` namespace, with a reference to `System.Reflection` being required for setup, and `System.Net` for any scenario where you aren't testing on a single machine.

 The client and server types from this library both have a fixed buffer size and secret that can be modified.
-The buffer size should be adjusted if you plan on sending larger chunks of data in 1 packet (the default size for both ends is 1024).
+The buffer size should be adjusted if you plan on sending larger chunks of data in 1 packet (the default size for both ends is 1024, of which 12 is always reserved for the packet header, granting 1012 usable bytes by default).
 The secret is used when a client tries to verify with a server as a basic form of authenticity.
 The client sends across their secret to the server, the server compares this with their own and if they both match, the handshake succeeds.
-Because of this, the secret given to your clients and the server should be identical, or the server will refuse data received from them.
+Because of this, the secret given to your clients and the server should be identical, or the server will refuse the connection.
 By default, this value is set to 0.

+The behaviour of reliable data can be configured using the `MaxResendAttempts`, `DisconnectOnFailedResponse` and `ReliableResendDelay` fields that are exposed on every client and server instance.

 ### Setting up the server class

-To create a server, we will need to create an instance of `NetworkingLibrary.UdpServer`, feed it a list of event handling methods from a `System.Reflection.Assembly` instance, then start the server on the user specified end-point.
+To create a server, we will need to create an instance of `Jaika1.Networking.UdpServer`, feed it a list of event handling methods from a `System.Reflection.Assembly` instance, then start the server on the user specified end-point.

-Initializing an instance of `NetworkingLibrary.UdpServer` is extremely simple, as every parameter in the types constructor has a default value.
+Initializing an instance of `Jaika1.Networking.UdpServer` is extremely simple, as every parameter in the types constructor has a default value.
 You can choose to override these however you'd like to.

 ```cs
 // Default initialization without any changes, giving us a buffer size of 1024 bytes and making our secret 0